At a Glance

 However, experts have noticed that certain people may be more likely to have sleep apnea without snoring.

-- Women: Rather than snoring, women and those assigned female at birth are generally more likely to experience sleep apnea symptoms such as anxiety, depression, morning headaches, or restless sleep.
+- Women: Rather than snoring, women and those assigned female at birth are generally more likely to experience sleep apnea symptoms such as insomnia, anxiety, depression, bruxism, morning headaches, night sweats, or restless sleep.

 - People with very severe OSA: Some research has found that in certain people with severe OSA, the absence of airflow or the complete blockage of the airway makes them snore less, instead of more.

-- Those who have previously had surgery: People who have had upper airway surgery often stop snoring but may continue to have OSA.
+- Those who have previously had surgery: People who have had upper airway surgery often stop snoring, as the tissues that were vibrating have been removed, but may continue to have OSA.

 - People with CSA: Since central sleep apnea isn’t caused by a physical blockage, it’s not usually associated with snoring.
 In fact, someone with central sleep apnea is usually less likely to snore, since they’re not actively trying to pull in air.
-People with neurological conditions typically experience CSA rather than OSA, so they’re more likely to have sleep apnea without snoring.
+People with heart failure, kidney failure, narcotic use, and certain neurological conditions more typically experience CSA rather than OSA, so they’re more likely to have sleep apnea without snoring.

 General risk factors such as older age, menopause, obesity, family history, and anatomical features like large tonsils also raise the risk of OSA, whether with or without snoring.